National Centre for Physics: INSC and INP

-In 1974, Prof. Abdus Salam visualised the need of an institution where experts from the industrialised nations and learners from the developing countries could get together for a couple of weeks once a year to exchange views on various subjects of current interest in Physics and allied sciences.
-His suggestion was accepted by Chairman of Pakistan Atomic Energy Commission (PAEC) Munir Ahmad Khan and it was the year 1976 when the first International Nathiagali Summer College on Physics and Contemporary Needs (INSC) was inaugurated at Nathiagali, with co-sponsorship of ICTP and PAEC, under the directorship of Prof. Riazuddin, a student of Abdus Salam.
-The same year, Ishfaq Ahmad established the Institute of Nuclear Physics at the University of Engineering and Technology of Lahore where Abdus Salam was invited to give first lectures on particle physics and quantum mechanics.
+In 1974, Salam envisaged the need for an institution where experts from industrialised nations and learners from developing countries could gather for a couple of weeks once a year to exchange views on various subjects of current interest in physics and allied sciences.
+His suggestion was accepted by the chairman of the Pakistan Atomic Energy Commission (PAEC), Munir Ahmad Khan, and in 1976 the International Nathiagali Summer College on Physics and Contemporary Needs (INSC) was inaugurated at Nathiagali, co-sponsored by ICTP and PAEC, under the directorship of Professor Riazuddin, a student of Salam.
+The same year, Ishfaq Ahmad established the Institute of Nuclear Physics at the University of Engineering and Technology of Lahore, where Salam was invited to give the first lectures on particle physics and quantum mechanics.

-Since then, it has been regularly held without break and it is a great credit to Prof. Riazuddin for his dedication and commitment as such type of international scientific gathering in a developing country like Pakistan presents a major step for the promotion of science.
-A major aim and goal, Prof. Abdus Salam had in his mind when he made his original proposal to PAEC in 1974 that Nathiagali Summer College would evolve into a full-fledged Centre for Physics on the pattern of ICTP.
-To transform his vision to reality, his student Prof. Riazuddin played a major role.
+Since then, it has been regularly held without break.